dbt-labs/docs.getdbt.com/website/docs/faqs/Environments/custom-branch-settings.md

 sidebar_label: 'Custom Branch settings'
 id: custom-branch-settings
 ---

-dbt Cloud environments allow users to specify custom git settings to use different versions of their dbt project repositories other than their default branch.
-After checking off the `Only run on a custom branch` checkbox in the `General Settings` section of the environment settings page, users can specify the particular **branch name or tag** in the`Custom Branch` setting that dbt will use when executing in that environment.
-Depending on the type of environment, this setting will have slightly different effects.
+In dbt Cloud environments, you can change your git settings to use a different branch in your dbt project repositories besides the default branch.
+When you make this change, you run dbt on a custom branch.
+When specified, dbt Cloud executes models using the custom branch setting for that environment.
+Development and deployment environments have slightly different effects.

+To specify a custom branch:
+1. Edit an existing environment or create a new one
+2. Select **Only run on a custom branch** under General Settings
+3. Specify the **branch name or tag**

 ## In development